 The platform is designed and developed by Kultura Studio.

 Presentation of the collective sound work of artists

 A conversation with Borys Filonenko

-Piotr Armianovski, Asia Bazdyrieva, Kateryna Buchatska, Maksym Ivanov, Viktor Konstantinov, Andrii Rachynskyi and Daniil Revkovskyi, Ksenia Shcherbakova, Ivan Skoryna, Ksenia Yanus
+Piotr Armianovski, Asia Bazdyrieva, Kateryna Buchatska, Maksym Ivanov, Viktor Konstantinov, Andrii Rachynskyi and Daniil Revkovskyi, Kseniia Shcherbakova, Ivan Skoryna, Kseniia Yanus